cfoh/Multi-Armed-Bandit-Example/cmab/README.md

 ## Implementation<a name=codes></a>

 With a small set of discrete and independent contexts, considering applying UCB1 based our base method, we can simply use a separate instance of UCB1 for each context.
 In other words, each UCB1 instance independently learns and optimizes its decision making for its own context.
+This approach is described by Li *et al.* as `UCB (seg)` in their work [here](https://arxiv.org/pdf/1003.0146.pdf).

 The following is the implementation:

 ```python
 class CMAB: